robinmollah/robinmollah/README.md

 ##### Dhaka, Bangladesh
 #### Software Engineer
 Our team developed a complex system to share unused WiFi bandwidth.
 I was responsible for:
-- Developing complex networking related systems like several microservices running in machines with no static IP.
+- Developing complex networking-related systems like several microservices running in machines with no static IP.
 - Developing the UI in React,
 - Writing React Native Modules in Kotlin
 - Developing Android apps in React Native
-- Customizing router linux OS,
+- Customizing router Linux OS,
 - Making systems to control WiFi sharing
-This company gave me an opportunity to gain experience in wider range.
+This company gave me an opportunity to gain experience in a wider range.

 ### [The Seagull Company](https://www.seagullcompany.com/)
 ##### Dallas, Texas
-#### Local and Cloud infrustructure management
+#### Local and Cloud infrastructure management
 - Managing large cloud infrastructure in AWS, Azure
 - Optimizing networking between services
 - Maintaining code repository
-- Managing micro services and there interactions
+- Managing microservices and their interactions
-- Attending meeting with different companies for requirement analysis and ensuring if the requirements can be met in all desktop computes, Android and iOs Devices.
+- Attending meetings with different companies for requirement analysis and ensuring that the requirements can be met in all desktop computes, Android and iOs Devices.
 - Containerising different services

 ## Volunteering on